Are you still creating tech packs in Excel? That comes as no surprise.

 You have to make sure your instructions are ultra-specific.
 Can’t afford to have anything lost in translation here.
 And they have to dig through email threads and scour files to make sure of what you’re talking about.

 All this back and forth gets increasingly worse with every round of revision.
-You can make it far easier for the both of you.
+You can make it far easier for both of you.

 On Techpacker, all communications happen in real-time and stay right inside the platform.
 Your comments, updates, and files are right next to your designs - not lost in emails.